Covid-19 Travel Information for Mat-Su Visitors

 On May 19, Alaska Gov. Mike Dunleavy announced a complete reopening of the state.
 This order removes capacity limits for bars, restaurants, movie theaters and other recreational businesses, and allows them to operate as they had prior to the Covid-19 closures.
 New travel mandates for travelers entering Alaska are in effect as of June 5.
 Find out what those mandates are at the state's official web site.
 Among the requirements are a traveler having proof of a negative Covid-19 test 72 hours prior to traveling to Alaska.
 Full details can be found on the state of Alaska's information page for travelers.

-Many Mat-Su restaurants still offer take-out or delivery, and we encourage you to use them to help support the local economy.
+Mat-Su restaurants are open and many still offer take-out or delivery, and we encourage you to use them to help support the local economy.
 Here's a full list of options courtesy of Mat-Su CHARR (Cabaret, Hotel, Restaurant and Retailers Association).
 In addition, the Alaska CHARR organization has organized a new web site, www.carryoutak.com, that highlights restaurants around the state that are now offering delivery and take-out options.
 The list continues to grow daily.

 Health tips for travelers